 An enjoyable trip, a good 5 hours from river to Dennan, 8+ hours overall.

 Beyond the road-end camping ground at Schoolhouse Flat, cross the river to the TR and the flats beyond to the foot of the Rae Ridge, just past Sheridan Creek.
 There is good access from the Sheridan Creek side of the toe of the spur.
 After the first steep pinch, the early part of Rae Ridge is fairly open, with traces of the 1930s logging tracks gradually giving way to better bush.
-Despite windfalls, the ridge is good going, regenerating nicely from earlier storm and logging and, while reaching point 668 is pardonable, beware of the markers enticing beyond to the Waiotauru river.
+Despite windfalls, the ridge is good going, regenerating nicely from earlier storm and logging damage and, while reaching point .668 is pardonable, beware of the markers enticing beyond to the Waiotauru river.
 With care the saddle at (Topo50 BP33 876 687, NZMS260 S26 976 304) will be found with a small wallow beyond.
 The ridge is easy from here, with several storm clearings towards the bush-edge.
 A small scrub belt, then tussock, brings the summit of Dennan with its panoramic views, from where the N spur leads down to gain the track. [revised March 2017]